taddison/personal-site/content/blog/2021/05/publishing-a-self-contained-single-file-net-5-executable/index.md

 ## Self-Contained

 A self-contained .NET application is one that doesn't rely on there being any shared components on the target machine (such as the .NET runtime).
-This feature has actually been around for several years, and the only downside is that it can end up publishing a lot of additional files along with the app (which also mean a simple console app can be 60MB+).
+This feature has actually been around for several years, and the only downside is that it can end up publishing a lot of additional files along with the app (which also means a simple console app can be 60MB+).

 Getting this to work requires a single flag: